maayaikeda/syllable_classifier/README.md

 Use the classifier:

-5. Run the model on new file to get syllable infomation.
+5. Upload a new song using the upload widget.
+6. Create a table and an image with predicted syllable labels